 Sometimes I really have to wonder about the collective unconscious urgings we all share prompting us to not acknowledge what’s really going on.

-Pretending to be strong as you mask the fear of being vulnerable has nothing to do with your wholeness.
+Pretending to be strong has nothing to do with your wholeness.
+If you want to be whole, you must embrace being vulnerable too.

-Being kind and gentle with yourself is part of the process to becoming whole.
+Being kind and gentle with yourself is part of the process of becoming whole.

 Your wholeness has everything to do with making space for what comes up in your life.